 - Reach the toy train boarding point before 5:30 pm as the last ride for the day departs at 5:30 pm.

 Amidst the chaos of the city, Sanjay Gandhi National Park provides a breather to the residents of Mumbai.
-The dense green forests are source of fresh oxygen to the city and thus, the national park is fondly called the lungs of Mumbai.
+The dense green forests are a source of fresh oxygen to the city and thus, the national park is fondly called the lungs of Mumbai.

 Over To You Now…